-Both PRI and SIP will serve the same purpose for your business, allowing you to upgrade to a more efficient and scalable business phone system.
+Both PRI and SIP will serve the same purpose for your business, allowing you to upgrade to a more efficient and easy to manage business phone system.
 However, how they go about achieving this service is a bit different.

-When it comes to choosing between SIP trunking vs PRI you’ll want to be well educated on both so you can make the best decision for your business.
+When it comes to choosing between SIP trunking vs PRI, you should be well-educated on both so that you can make the best decision for your business.

 What is SIP?

-Session Initiated Protocol (SIP) is used in accordance with an existing VoIP connection.
-Essentially, it’s a set of technical standards that support VoIP calls and the transmission of data over a VoIP connection.
+An existing VoIP connection uses the Session Initiated Protocol (SIP).
+Mostly, it’s a set of technical standards that support VoIP calls and the transmission of data over a VoIP connection.

-At the core, it’ll transform your entire cloud network into a telephone system.
-All calls will take place over the network, instead of traditional telephone lines.
-Beyond needing VoIP compatible headsets SIP trunks don’t require any additional hardware.
+SIP trunking will transforms your entire cloud network into a telephone system.
+Every call will take place over the network, instead of traditional telephone lines.
+You do not need any extra hardware (SIP Trunking Equipment’s) except VoIP compatible phone system.

-The biggest difference between SIP and PRI is that SIP is a telephony networking protocol, while PRI is a telephone technology in itself.
+The most significant difference between SIP and PRI is that SIP is a telephony networking protocol, while PRI is a telephone technology in itself.

-SIP trunks shine in its simplicity.
-If your business is already set up with a network phone solution, like VoIP, then setup will be relatively quick and painless.
-You also have the ability to scale your SIP phone network quickly as your phone demands shift.
+SIP trunks shine in their simplicity.
+If your business is already set up with a network phone solution, like VoIP, then setup can be relatively quick and hassle-free.
+You also can scale your SIP phone network quickly as your phone demands shift.

-However, keep in mind that the quality offered between SIP providers can vary greatly.
-Do your research and always choose a SIP provider that has a track record of success.
+Quality offered between SIP providers can vary greatly.
+Do your research and always choose a SIP providers that has a track record of success.